hundredrabbits/thebook/north_pacific_logbook.md

 We are parked in the dead center of a mean system, waiting things out.
 Looking at the GRIB files, it's funny to see ourselves positioned in the 'eye' of this storm.
 The world around us is chaos, yet it is much quieter in our little parking lot on the ocean.

 ##### 1400
 The seas have settled, and the wind has died.
 The forecast changed.
 We motor east to get out of this patch of no-wind.
 We also use this time to charge our batteries.
-Even this far out, at 1011 nm, we still see some of that pesky sargassum seaweed (hondawara in Japanese), the kind that wraps around your prop and fouls it up.
+Even this far out, at 1,872 km (1011 nm), we still see some of that pesky sargassum seaweed (hondawara in Japanese), the kind that wraps around your prop and fouls it up.
 We are careful to avoid them, we would not want to dive under the boat to clear it, not out here.
 The kuro shio (black current) continues far offshore, the seaweed is carried by this current, but it is strange to see it here.
 We have not seen large patches, not yet.

 ##### 1600
 We stopped motoring and sailed with a reefed jib and main.
 We don't trust the weather here, better to be cautious with the amount of sail we keep up.
 The wind is coming out of the west, even if the GRIB files called for no wind.
 The seas are moderate.
 We don't know the exact wind strength as our wind meter died after the wave knocked Pino over.
 We installed telltales at various points around the boat.
 One of them is hung around a toothbrush, and is the best one we've made?
 The telltale spins right around loosely, it is sensitive and is perfect to indicate wind direction — also, it makes me laugh.